okwinza/icecast2-php-api/README.md

 That' all.
 You're good to go now.

 ## Demos
-So, the best demos is the working project, huh?
+So, the best demo is the working project, huh?
 This API is fully integrated and succesfuly working at the most popular russian online gaming station called "Tort.FM".
 It was developed for that project, eventually.